juniorSacarias/Lexical_RTE_v0.0.1/README.md

    Features pending development or improvement:

         a.
 Add images from remote
         b.
-Reintroduce float wrap feature for texts
-        c.
 Settings and customization for tables